Mark Reichel: Media appearances

-Reichel is often asked by local and national news reporters to comment on cases of public interest, and he has become a media personality known for his television appearances in Sacramento where his law office is located.
+Reichel is often asked by local and national news reporters to comment on cases of public interest, and he has become a media personality known for his television appearances in Sacramento, where his law office is located.

 During the Fowler case, Reichel made numerous appearances on local and national news and talk show programs, including HLN.
 In 2018, he was tapped to provide legal insight into law enforcement footage obtained by the Sacramento Bee related to the fatal shooting of Stephon Clark by Sacramento Police Department officers.

 Reichel has offered extensive legal insight on the case of the Golden State Killer and Joseph DeAngelo, a former police officer who was arrested in 2018 on suspicion of committing many of the crimes in the case.

+In 2025, Reichel became a regulator legal contributor to weekend news programs aired by the cable news outlet NewsNation.
+He also offered legal insight to Scripps News, prior to that channel's conversion into a free streaming network.